 1 Objects in the cool tier on GPv2 accounts have a minimum retention duration of 30 days.
 Blob Storage accounts don't have a minimum retention duration for the cool tier.

-2 Archive Storage currently supports 2 rehydrate priorities, High and Standard, that offers different retrieval latencies.
+2 Archive Storage currently supports two rehydration priorities, high and standard, offering different retrieval latencies and costs.
 For more information, see Rehydrate blob data from the archive tier.

 Blob Storage accounts support the same performance and scalability targets as general-purpose v2 storage accounts.
 For more information, see Scalability and performance targets for Blob Storage.

 All storage accounts use a pricing model for block blob storage based on the tier of each blob.
 Keep in mind the following billing considerations:

 Storage costs: In addition to the amount of data stored, the cost of storing data varies depending on the access tier.
 The per-gigabyte cost decreases as the tier gets cooler.

 Data access costs: Data access charges increase as the tier gets cooler.
 For data in the cool and archive access tier, you're charged a per-gigabyte data access charge for reads.